Djaa9/oakandiron-fleetbuilder/README.md

 - Update cost when upgrades are chosen
 - Update cost when Commander is chosen
 - Update cost when Upgrade Cards are chosen
+- useEffect in Ship to listen for changes and calculate new cost in one place
 - Handle undefined cost before game mode is selected
 - Put initiative card selection in dialog
 - Make sure there is only one flag ship (Move selection)
 - Handle crash when shipselector is closed without selection
+- Floation top selections / scroll container for ships and initiative cards
 - Styling